andrewchambers/bupstash/doc/technical_overview.md

 ### Master key

 A key capable of encrypting/decrypting chunk data, encrypting/decrypting metdata.
-A master key can be used in any role, but can also be kept in offline storage.
+A master key can be used in any role.

+For the secure backup use case, we often want to store the master decryption key offline where it cannot be stolen.

 ### Metadata key

-A key derived from a master key only capable of reading/writing metadata.
-These keys are primarily used for things like automated backup rotation without
+A key derived from a master key, but only capable of reading/writing metadata.
+These keys are primarily used for things like automated backup rotation without exposing the contents of our backups.
+This key can be used to execute queries or alter metadata.

 ### Send key

-A send key is always derived and is capable of only encrypting chunk data and encrypting metdata.
+A send key is derived from a master key and is only capable of encryption.
 Any data encrypted with a send key can only be decrypted by a master key.
 Metadata encrypted by a send key can be decrypted by a metadata key and a master key.

+The most common use for send keys is to perform one way, append only backups to a remote host or external drive without exposing our sensitive master key to attackers.

 ### Key disk format